Climate and Health

 A magnifying glass over "data".

-The summer health hazards dashboard shows near real-time data from emergency department visits for heat illnesses, boating injuries, drownings, and respiratory illnesses from air pollution.
+A dashboard shows near real-time data for boating injuries, drownings, heat illnesses, and respiratory illnesses from air pollution.

 Contact us